 Financial and Quality Results

 The Model consists of three initial performance years and two optional one-year extensions.
-Specific eligibility criteria are outlined in the Request for Applications (PDF).
 Questions regarding the Next Generation ACO Model can be directed to NextGenerationACOModel@cms.hhs.gov.

 Benefit enhancements are waivers of certain Medicare service rules (e.g., telehealth, post-discharge home visits, and the three-day skilled nursing facility rule), and initiatives intended to assist Next Generation Accountable Care Organizations in improving care for and engagement of their beneficiaries.